WolffTech/coal-bag-plugin/README.md

 # Coal Bag Addon

+Adds a counter to the coal bag addon.

+## Description

-The coal bag plugin adds a counter to the coal bag to tell you how much coal is in the bag.
-The plugin will not remember how much coal is in the bag from the last login, and will reset any time the plugin is reloaded.
-It doesn't keep track of coal that has been added while the bag is opened.
-This whole plugin was mostly copied from Adam's esspouch plugin and there's probably better ways to do this.
-I did this to try and familiarize myself with Java and learn how runlite plugins work.
+The plugin is simple, it adds a counter to the coal bag to tell you how much coal is in the coal bag.
+The counter only updates when you add coal manually into the bag.
+It will not update when coal is added while the bag is opened.

+This plugin was mostly copied from [Adam's esspouch](https://github.com/Adam-/runelite-plugins/blob/esspouch/src/main/java/info/sigterm/plugins/esspouch/EssPouchPlugin.java) plugin.
+## Help

+If you find a issue please open a issue on this repository with a description of what's happening and how to reproduce the issue.

+## Version History
+* 1.0
+    * Initial Release